-The bottom line is that there are hurdles for the entry process to the government, there are frustrations from having to do it "the way we always have," and there are many thankless tasks.
+There are hurdles for the entry process to the government, frustrations from having to do it "the way we always have," and there are many thankless tasks.
 At least once in your career you will be part of a group accused of some conspiracy to get around the law and to hide the truth from 'the public.'
 There are, however, rewards in the form of pride and accomplishment in protecting the national security and interests of the United States even though most people will never learn of your contributions due to the classified nature of your work.
 You may not be able to talk about your accomplishments to many people.
 The world of intelligence does not often produce the excitement and thrills of a Hollywood movie or a television series, but it does offer the opportunity to play a part in securing the nation for now and for the future.

-For the prospective candidate interested in intelligence as a career but uncertain where his or her abilities and interests might fit within one of the 16 members of the IC, the first step is to take a close look at each of these members.
-What follows is a brief overview of the IC, along with a list of the members, a short description of each, and their principal website addresses.
-In April 2016, the Office of the Director of National Intelligence (ODNI) announced the creation of a new website aimed at individuals seeking a career in the IC.
-It is www.intelligencecareers.gov.
-It provides a brief description of each of the 17 (including the ODNI) members of the IC with a link to each one.
-Several agencies now have Twitter handles dedicated solely to announcing jobs and job-related news regarding that agency.
+For the prospective candidate interested in intelligence as a career but uncertain where his or her abilities and interests might fit within one of the 18 members of the IC, the first step is to take a close look at each of these members.
+In April 2016, the Office of the Director of National Intelligence (ODNI) announced the creation of a new website for individuals seeking a career in the IC (www.intelligencecareers.gov.)
+It provides a description of each of the 18 (including the ODNI) members of the IC.
+Several agencies now have a Twitter dedicated to announcing jobs/job-related news regarding that agency.
 For example, NSA has @NSACareers and the Department of State has @doscareers.
 You can verify US Government social media accounts through USA.gov.